SC5/gulp-bobrsass-boilerplate/README.md

     > gulp watch --debug

+To install, build and start everything in production mode (e.g. no devdependencies), do the whole shebang as follows:

+    > npm install --production
+    > npm run-script build
+    > npm start

 To update your package version, you eventually want to do one of the following:

     > gulp bump --patch